MatthiasDeFre/webrtc-pc-server/README.md

 | -m            | Result Path        | The path to which metrics are saved (folder + file without extension)    | results/exp_1  |

 # Roadmap
+* Add support for many-to-many communication
+* Add support for tile-based / part of object adaptation